vorce/forvillelser/posts/2020-05-08T17:05:26Z-continously-deploying-a-docker-aware-phoenix-app.md

 ## Show me the code

-Another convenient benefit of this approach that most of the workflow is documented in a sort of logical place.
-In the application code itself.
-Here's how it's implemented for Playlistlog: [controller](https://github.com/vorce/playlist_log/blob/master/lib/playlist_log_web/controllers/dockerhub_controller.ex) + [logic](https://github.com/vorce/playlist_log/blob/master/lib/playlist_log/dockerhub.ex).
+A convenient benefit with this approach is that the workflow is documented as part of the application code itself.
+Here's the implementation for Playlistlog: [controller](https://github.com/vorce/playlist_log/blob/master/lib/playlist_log_web/controllers/dockerhub_controller.ex) + [logic](https://github.com/vorce/playlist_log/blob/master/lib/playlist_log/dockerhub.ex).

 ## Conclusion